US Open women’s final: American Coco Gauff rallies to defeat Aryna Sabalenka in dramatic finish - Local News 8

 Meanwhile, despite the loss, the Belarusian star will move to No. 1 in the WTA singles rankings on Monday, ending Iga Świątek’s 75-consecutive week reign.

-The American in turn congratulated Sabenka on her rise to the No. 1 position.
+The American in turn congratulated Sabalenka on her rise to the No. 1 position.
 “Aryna is an incredible player,” she said.
-“Congratulations on the no. 1 ranking, it’s well deserved.”
+“Congratulations on the No. 1 ranking, it’s well deserved.”

+At a news conference after the match, Sabalenka said the loss was a “lesson” for her and she had started “overthinking” during the second set.

+“It’s me against me,” she said.
+Gauff “was moving really and defending better than anybody else.”

 A first grand slam for Gauff

 The last time Gauff and Sabalenka met was in the quarterfinals of Indian Wells in March, with the Belarusian winning comfortably, 6-4 6-0.
-Saturday’s final was an altogether different contest, however, with Gauff improving rapidly in the six months that have passed since that defeat.
+Saturday’s final was an altogether different contest, however, with Gauff having improved rapidly in the six months that have passed since that defeat.

-The 19-year-old has won three WTA titles this season, including the biggest of her career in Cincinnati just before the US Open, and has won 17 of her last 18 matches.
-She is the youngest American woman to reach the US Open final since a 17-year-old Serena Williams did so in 1999.
+The 19-year-old has won three WTA titles this season, including the biggest of her career in Cincinnati just before the US Open.

-“Serena is Serena.
-She’s the GOAT.
-I hope to do half of what she did,” Gauff said, per the WTA.

 The competition was the second grand slam final of Gauff’s career after reaching the French Open final in 2022, where she was swiftly defeated by Iga Świątek.

-However, she was pushed all the way by the American on Thursday and had to bounce back from a brutal 6-0 first-set loss, eventually winning 0-6 7-6 (7-1) 7-6 (10-5).after two-and-a-half hours of grueling tennis.

-Such was the likelihood of a Keys victory late in the second set, Gauff was even asked about the prospect of facing her fellow American in her post-match press conference.

-Sabalenka’s run to the final of the US Open caps off a remarkable year in which she won three titles – including her first grand slam at the Australian Open and her sixth Masters 1000 title in Madrid.
+However, despite defeat Sabalenka’s run to the final has capped a remarkable year in which she won three titles – including her first grand slam at the Australian Open and her sixth Masters 1000 title in Madrid.

-Despite winning the last time they met, Sabalenka heralded Gauff’s development this season and says she is a “much better” player now than she was six months ago.

-“She’s improved a lot,” Sabalenka told reporters after her semifinal.
-“So it’s a different player – we don’t really like thinking about that match.

 The-CNN-Wire